 Patching Things Up with Your Folks

-Ten years have passed and you and your parents haven’t spoken much.
-Not since that dreadful day ten years ago when you have the argument that neither of you could quite get over.
+Ten years have passed, and you and your parents haven’t spoken much.
+Not since that dreadful day when you had the argument neither of you could quite get over.
 You said things, they said things – and so it ended badly.
-Now, hear you are older and wiser and realizing that perhaps the time has come to let bygones be bygones and to start patching things up with your folks.
+Now, here you are, older and wiser, realizing that perhaps the time has come to let bygones be bygones and start patching things up with your folks.

 How do you start?
-Can the two of you really get over the past, or whatever it was that separated you to begin with?
-Can and should fences be mended?
+Can the two of you really get over the past, or whatever it was that separated you in the first place?
+Can – and should – fences be mended?

-The reality is that if you have a family problem that has caused a dividing line between you and someone else, whether your sibling or your mom and dad – the simple desire or inkling to patch things up, means that you should try.
-If you often sit back in wonder, or thought wishing things were different than the only way to make a change is to create one.
-It may not be easy, to allow things from the past that you have held onto so tightly go, like a balloon on a windy day.
+The reality is that if you have a family problem that has caused a dividing line between you and someone else, whether it’s your sibling or your mom and dad, the simple desire or inkling to patch things up means that you should try.
+If you often sit back in wonder or wish things were different, the only way to make a change is to create one.
+It may not be easy to let go of things from the past that you’ve held onto so tightly – like a balloon in the wind.
 However, the people in your life will not be here forever.
-The one thing that each of us can be certain of, is that someday – our loved ones will die.
-Living with the remorse that you never tried to patch things up, never tried to have a new relationship, can leave you in a dark place should something bad happen.
+The one thing we can be certain of is that someday, our loved ones will die.
+Living with the remorse that you never tried to patch things up, never tried to have a new relationship, can leave you in a dark place if something bad were to happen.

-If you are working on a rekindled relationship with your parents, it is also important to go in with little expectations.
-Often, it is our expectations of other people – especially out parents that cause the problem to begin with.
+If you are working on rekindling a relationship with your parents, it’s also important to go in with little expectation.
+Often, it is our expectations of others – especially our parents – that cause the problem to begin with.
 When you start over, your expectations should not be high.
-In fact, you should decide to sit back and allow the relationship to take its natural course and decide that you won’t try to force your expectations of the way things should be on the other person.
+In fact, you should decide to sit back and allow the relationship to take its natural course, without forcing your expectations of the way things should be on the other person.
 The relationship may never live up to the way you dreamed it would in your head.
-But that doesn’t mean it cannot be better than you ever expected either.
-Sometimes, the simpler we are with our expectation of others, the more they will surprise us.
+But that doesn’t mean it can’t be better than you ever expected either.
+Sometimes, the simpler we are with our expectations of others, the more they surprise us.

 Share: